Curdridge

 Although named after the nearby village of Botley, Botley railway station is actually located in the civil parish of Curdridge.

+History

+On 11 February 2024, a large fire destroyed a historic mansion in the village.
+No injuries were reported.

 Geography

 The village of Curdridge itself is 2.0 km (1.25 mi) northeast of Botley, and is on the B3051 road.

 The A334 passes through the southern portion of the parish.
 Travelling from west to east the A334 enters the parish as it crosses the River Hamble near Botley.
 It exits the parish, 1.75 km (1.09 mi) later as it crosses Kitnocks Gully immediately east of Lake Road.
 The B3051 forks off the A334 100m northeast of Botley railway station.
 The B3051 carries on in a generally northeast direction for approximately 2.9 km (1.8 mi) exiting the parish 100m northeast of Harfield Bungalow.
 Within the parish the B3051 is named Botley Road.
 Curdridge Lane is a road, generally wider than 4m, which crosses the parish west to east.
 Curdridge Lane begins at the B3051 junction with Calcot Lane.
 Curdridge Lane passes The Cricketers Public House, crosses the course of an old Roman road and marks the boundary of the parish for approximately 190 m (620 ft), before it makes a complete change of direction and leaves the parish at Yew Tree Farm.